Certified Insurance Counselor (CIC) Program

 Earning the CIC Designation

-You must successfully complete five of the six institutes and pass the five corresponding exams within five calendar years.
+You must successfully complete five institutes and pass the corresponding exams within five calendar years.
 You will have then earned the right to use the designation as indicated in your Congratulatory Packet from the National Alliance (received 2-4 days following the posting of your final pass letter to your MyPage).
 In addition, you will be eligible to attend special programs designed exclusively for CIC designees.
 Special Conferment Ceremonies are conducted annually to recognize those who have earned the designation throughout the year.

 If earning the designation, you must successfully complete (70% or better) the two-hour, essay style exam.
 The exam is offered on Day 4 of the Institute from 8:30 a.m. - 10:30 a.m. only.